-- Wear sunscreen (broad spectrum for UVA and UVB coverage and SPF≥30), a wide-brimmed hat and sun protective clothing to avoid future skin cancers.
-These also help the redness from the surgical scar fade faster. - See your board-certified dermatologist regularly for a complete skin check.
+- Wear sunscreen (broad spectrum for UVA & UVB coverage and SPF≥30), a wide-brimmed hat, and sun protective clothing to avoid future skin cancers.
+These also help the redness from the surgical scar fade faster. - See your dermatologist or physician regularly for a complete skin check.
 Regular skin checks are important for early detection and prevention of skin cancer.